 (3) The managing board may refuse to provide information:

 1. to the extent that providing such information is, according to the sound business judgment, likely to cause material damage to the company or an affiliated enterprise;

 2. to the extent that such information relates to tax valuations or the amount of certain taxes;

-3. with regard to the difference between the value at which items are shown in the annual balance sheet and the higher market value of such items, unless the shareholders' meeting is to approve the annual financial statements;
+3. with regard to the difference between the value at which items are shown in the annual balance sheet and the higher market value of such items, unless the general meeting is to approve the annual financial statements;

-4. with regard to the methods of classification and valuation, if disclosure of such methods in the notes suffices to provide a clear view of the actual condition of the company's assets, financial position and profitability within the meaning of § 264 (2) of the German Commercial Code; the foregoing 4 of 4 shall not apply if the shareholders' meeting is to approve the annual financial statements;
+4. with regard to the methods of classification and valuation, if disclosure of such methods in the notes suffices to provide a clear view of the actual condition of the company's assets, financial position and profitability within the meaning of § 264 (2) of the German Commercial Code; the foregoing 4 of 4 shall not apply if the general meeting is to approve the annual financial statements;

 5. if provision thereof would render the managing board criminally liable;